Adult Circumcision Procedure Near Phoenix

-Circumcision is a common procedure performed on newborn baby boys.
-The purpose of circumcision is to cut away the infant’s foreskin, which is an extra bit of skin located at the tip of the penis.
-As board-certified urologists, Dr. Frank Simonici and Dr. Namir Shaba can perform circumcisions at their office near Phoenix, AZ.
-Call (480) 924-7333 to schedule an appointment today!
+Circumcision is a common procedure performed on newborn baby boys but the procedure can be performed for men later in life.
+The purpose of circumcision is to cut away the foreskin, which is an extra bit of skin located at the tip of the penis.
+As board-certified urologists, Dr. Frank Simonici and Dr. Namir Shaba can perform circumcisions for patients above the age of 18.
+To schedule a consultation for an adult circumcision at our urology clinic near Phoenix, AZ call to schedule your appointment today.

 The Purpose of Circumcision

 Circumcision is not entirely necessary for any newborn male to have.
 For many, the choice to circumcise their baby is one that relates to their religious beliefs, as circumcision is a widely held custom for both the Jewish and Muslim faiths.
 However, this procedure also offers many other noteworthy advantages for persons outside of these religious organizations.